-The guy takes his head out of his hands and looks at me, blinking.
-A lot.
+The guy takes his head out of his hands and looks at me, blinking, like I’d blown smoke in his eyes.
 He picks up his coffee.
 Yes? he asks.
 Can I help you?

 I take a big breath.
 You killed my Mom and Dad.

 Ever wonder if your words pack a punch?
 The guy’s hands start to tremble.
 His coffee splashes onto the checkered tablecloth.

 I wonder if he’s scalded himself.
 I hope yes, but then I think ouch.

 His eyes dart back and forth like he’s hunting for an escape route.

 And see those kids there?
 I point back at my table without looking.
 Those are my brothers.
 You killed their Mom and Dad, too.

 I stop.
 I don’t know what else to say.